Economic Indicators Dashboard

-Source: Refinitiv, Russell Investments, as of March 31, 2020.
+Source: LSEG Datastream, St. Louis Fed, Russell Investments, as of September 29, 2023.
 Russell Investments’ Economic Indicators Dashboard charts several key indicators to help investors assess economic and market trends.

 Economic Indicators Dashboard definitions

 |HOME PRICES (Index value) – Teranet - National Bank House Price : Composite 11, Index.
 The index is estimated by tracking the observed or registered home prices over time.||CONSUMER SENTIMENT (Index level) – The Thomson Reuters/Ipsos Consumer Sentiment Index (CSI) is based on a monthly random sample of consumer citizens in chosen countries who answer 11 standard quantitative questions.
 The 11 tracked questions are then used to create a series of Indexes.|

 |MARKET VOLATILITY (VIX) – CBOE VIX (Chicago Board Options Exchange Volatility Index) measures annualized implied volatility as conveyed by S&P 500 stock index option prices and is quoted in percentage points per annum.
 For instance, a VIX value of 15 represents an annualized implied volatility of 15% over the next 30 day period.
 The VIX measures implied volatility, which is a barometer of investor sentiment and market risk.||ECONOMIC EXPANSION (% change) – GDP (Gross Domestic Product) measures the total market value of a nation’s output of goods and services during a specific time period.
 It is usually measured on a quarterly basis.
 Calculating real GDP growth allows economists to determine if production increased or decreased, regardless of changes in the purchasing power of the currency.|